 Implement application whitelisting techniques to restrict the execution of unauthorized or untrusted code within the LM application’s environment.
 Only approved and trusted code should be allowed to run.

-Prioritizing security throughout the application development lifecycle is critical, as is remaining attentive against new vulnerabilities and possible attack routes.
+Prioritizing security throughout the application development lifecycle is critical, as is remaining attentive to new vulnerabilities and possible attack routes.

 SSRF (Server-Side Request Forgery) vulnerabilities present significant security risks to Language Model (LM) applications, potentially leading to unauthorized data access, information disclosure, and remote code execution.